adgayle/aws-saa-study-guide/saa.md

 * Can be done at VPC, subnet or NIC level
 * Cannot tag flow log
 * Cannot enable flow logs on peer VPC unless it is in your account
-* Cannot change the configuration of a flow log after
+* Cannot change the configuration of a flow log after creation
 * Can be sent to either S3 or CloudWatch Logs
-* Amazon core infrastructure (DNS, DHCP, Windows license, metadata address, etc.) is not included
+* Amazon core infrastructure services (DNS, DHCP, Windows license, metadata address, etc.) are not included

 ### VPC Peering
 * Route traffic between VPC in same or different accounts
 * No single point of failure or bandwidth limitations
 * Cannot use the same or overlapping IP address (CIDR) block
 * No transitive peering.
 Must be directly peered
-* Cannot route direct connect of internet traffic.
+* Cannot route direct connect or internet traffic.
 No edge routing

 ### Nat Instances
 * Replaced by redundant NAT Gateway (paid AWS managed service per AZ)
 * Must disable source and destination traffic checking so that it can forward traffic from other instances
 * Must be in a public subnet
-* Instance size if determined by traffic processed
+* Instance size is determined by traffic processed
 * Must have a path from private subnet to NAT instance to get out

 ### Bastion Hosts / Jump Boxes
 * Used to securely administer EC2 instances in private subnets via SSH / RDP
 * Must be hardened
 * Do not store private keys use SSH Forwarding
+* Replaced by Systems Manager (SSM) agent to provide access

 ### VPC Endpoints
-* Keep traffic for AWS services with the AWS network
+* Keep traffic for AWS services in the AWS network
 * Two types
     * Interface endpoint
         * Costs money